jegorik/country-currency-app/scripts/test/README.md

 # Scripts - Testing

 This directory contains scripts used for testing the Country Currency App.
+These testing scripts were organized into this directory as part of the project structure cleanup.

 ## Files